 - It is very host-specific, infecting only Port-Orford cedar.

-Port-Orford cedar has a very limited distribution on OR/CA border.
-Important because the wood is extremely valuable.
-Disease appeared in a nursery in 1923, got into ornamental plantings, eventually reached native range in 1952.
+Port-Orford cedar has a very limited distribution on the Oregon/California border.
+It is important also because the wood is extremely valuable.
+The disease appeared in a nursery in 1923, got into ornamental plantings, eventually reached native range in 1952.
 Now moving within that range.